MicrosoftDocs/Hololens/hololens/hololens-network.md

 Check our [Troubleshooting](hololens2-enterprise-troubleshooting.md#) page if you are having problems connecting to your Wi-Fi.

-## Connecting WiFi if HoloLens 2 will be roaming between terminals
+## Connecting WiFi for HoloLens 2 roaming between terminals

 When connecting HoloLens 2 devices, use the technical specifications for HoloLens 2 Wifi module to assure good roaming between Wifi terminals when deploying WiFi.